German submarine U-74 (1940): Fourth patrol

 Departing St. Nazaire on 8 September 1941, U-74 sank HMCS Levis about 120 nmi east of Cape Farewell (Greenland) on 19 September 1941.
 This success was followed the next day when she sank the Catapult Armed Merchantman SS Empire Burton.

 Fifth patrol

 On 7 November 1941 U-74 sank MV Nottingham 550 nmi southeast of Cape Farewell.
 This ship was on her maiden voyage, which was from Glasgow to New York.
 There were no survivors.
 The U-boat returned to St. Nazaire for the last time on 12 November 1941.

 Sixth patrol

 U-74's next patrol was into the Mediterranean.
 Leaving St. Nazaire on 9 December 1941, she had slipped past the heavily defended Straits of Gibraltar by the 16th.
 She entered La Spezia in Italy on 24 December.

 Seventh patrol

-The German submarine's first patrol in new surroundings was between Sicily and the Italian mainland and toward the British controlled port of Alexandria, which was reached on 3 January 1942.
+The German submarine's first patrol in new surroundings was between Sicily and the Italian mainland and toward the British-controlled port of Alexandria in Egypt, which was reached on 3 January 1942.
 She returned to La Spezia on the eighth.